 Books about traditional Chinese culture

-This inspiring tale is about a Chinese girl, Ruby, who had a grandfather that let his grandchildren undergo tutoring, regardless of whether they were boys or girls.
+This inspiring tale is about a Chinese girl, Ruby, who had a grandfather who let his grandchildren undergo tutoring, regardless of whether they were boys or girls.
 Ruby loves to learn!
-She tells her grandfather that she would rather go to university than get married.
+She tells her grandfather that she would rather attend university than marry.
 Working hard to defy stereotypes, she becomes the first Chinese woman in her generation to attend college.

 - Author: Shirin Yim Bridges